pokeclicker/pokeclicker-wiki/data/Items/Black Augurite.md

 ## Use
-Base Pokémon |Evolves into |Aviable in
+Base Pokémon |Evolves into |Available in :---|:---|:---
-:---|:---|:---
 [[Pokemon/Scyther]]  |[[Pokemon/Kleavor]] | Hisui